- Campus Living Home

-Geneseo currently has five residential college houses: Dante House, Writers House, EcoHouse, the Monroe Living-Learning Community, and the Nassau Hall Arts Community.
-Students apply to live in RC houses because they want to live in a tight-knit community and share common interests.
-RC students have regular "house dinners" together in a private dining room in one of the dining halls.
-Faculty and staff "fellows" visit with students frequently, providing a great opportunity to extend connections beyond the classroom.
-Residents in each house actively plan events together and set community standards for the house.
+Geneseo currently has four residential college houses: Dante House, Writers House, EcoHouse, AND Tesla House.
+Students have to apply to live in Residential College Houses because they want to live in a tight-knit community and share common interests.
+RC students have regular house events with Residential Fellows that may be dinners, teas, or other informal events.
+Residential Fellows (faculty, staff, or community members) visit with students frequently, providing a great opportunity to extend connections beyond the classroom.
+Residents in each house actively plan events together and set community standards.

 Please click on the links for more information about each house.
 Interested students may apply to live in any of the houses, but should indicate their preference on their applications.

 Dante House is a house for first-year students only.
 Every Fall semester, about 1/3 of the 100 spaces are saved for first-year Edgar Fellows.
 About 1/3 are reserved for new, first-year international students.
 And about 1/3 of the residents of Dante House apply for the house because they want an environment that sustains interest in global ideas and service while providing a supportive space for students who want to study together in a smaller, quieter residence hall.